David E. Cooper

-David Edward Cooper (born 1942) is Emeritus Professor of Philosophy at Durham University.
+David Edward Cooper (born 1942) is a British philosopher and writer.
+He is Emeritus Professor of Philosophy at Durham University.

-Life and work
+Career

-David E. Cooper is a British author and philosopher.
+Cooper is a British author and philosopher.
 He was brought up in Surrey and educated at Highgate School and then St Edmund Hall, Oxford, the University at which he was given his first job in 1967, as a Lecturer in Philosophy.
 He went on to teach at the universities of Miami, London and Surrey before being appointed, in 1986, as Professor of Philosophy at Durham University – where he remained until retiring in 2008.
-During his academic career, David was a Visiting Professor at universities in the United States, Canada, Malta, Sri Lanka and South Africa.
+During his academic career, David was a visiting professor at universities in the United States, Canada, Malta, Sri Lanka and South Africa.
 In 2022 he was Distinguished International Visiting Professor at Peking University.
 Cooper is the former Chair (or President) of the Aristotelian Society, the Mind Association, the Friedrich Nietzsche Society, and the Philosophy of Education Society of Great Britain.
 He is Secretary and a Trustee of the charity Project Sri Lanka, and he spends time each year visiting and supervising educational and humanitarian projects.

 Cooper has published across a broad range of philosophical subjects, including philosophy of language, philosophy of education, ethics, aesthetics, environmental philosophy, animal ethics, philosophy of technology, philosophy of religion, history of both Western philosophy and Asian philosophy, and modern European philosophy, especially Heidegger, Nietzsche, and Wittgenstein.
 In recent years, Cooper has written widely on environmental and Buddhist aesthetics, music and nature, the relationship of beauty and virtue, cultures of food, the significance of gardens, Daoism, our relationship to animals, the notion of mystery, and philosophical pessimism and misanthropy.

-Cooper is the author of a large number of books, including World Philosophies: An Historical Introduction, Meaning, Existentialism: A Reconstruction, The Measure of Things: Humanism, Humility and Mystery, A Philosophy of Gardens, Convergence with Nature: A Daoist Perspective, Senses of Mystery: Engaging with Nature and the Meaning of Life, and Animals and Misanthropy.
-He has also edited a number of collections, including Blackwell Companion to Aesthetics, Philosophy: The Classic Readings, Epistemology: The Classic Readings, Ethics: The Classic Readings and Aesthetics: The Classic Readings – the latter four notable for their inclusion of material from the Indian and Chinese traditions.
 He is joint editor of Key Thinkers on the Environment.
 Cooper is a regular reviewer of books for magazines, including The Times Literary Supplement and The Los Angeles Review of Books.
-He is also the author of four novels, all set in Sri Lanka:Street Dog: A Sri Lankan Story, its sequel, Old Stripe, A Shot on the Beach. and The Crossjack Club.
-He has also published several short stories.
+He is also the author of four novels, all set in Sri Lanka: Street Dog: A Sri Lankan Story, its sequel, Old Stripe, A Shot on the Beach. and The Crossjack Club.